TanimK02/ContactBook_API-GUI/README.md

-I made this API using flask, tkinter, psycopg2, postgresql, and just now played with flasksmorest and changed it from what it was before to a blueprint.
+I made this app using flask, tkinter, psycopg2, postgresql, and just now played with flasksmorest and changed it from what it was before to a blueprint.

 How to use it: